Teeth Whitening in Castlemaine

-Tooth whitening is a procedure that lightens teeth and helps to remove stains and discoloration.
+Tooth whitening is a procedure that lightens teeth and helps to remove stains and discolouration.

 The outer layer of a tooth is called the enamel.
 Every day, a thin coating forms on the enamel and picks up stains.
 Tooth enamel also contains pores that can hold stains.
 Whitening is not a one-time solution.

-It will need to be repeated from time to time if you want to maintain the brighter color.
+It will need to be repeated from time to time if you want to maintain a brighter colour.

 When is it used?